1. What is a healthy breakfast?

 How to choose the right portion size

-In the last few decades portion size has become a major issue, with portions in restaurants increasing dramatically.
+In the last few decades portion size has become a major health issue, with serving size in restaurants increasing dramatically.
 Forty years ago a 32 ounce milk shake with 1,160 calories would have been unusual.
 There was no such thing as a Quarter Pounder (let alone a Double Quarter Pounder) and getting a mountain of nachos would be rare.
-These huge plates have spilled over into how people choose their food.
+These huge plates have spilled over into how people serve themselves.

 Adding to the difficulty is that people don't really notice that the portions are larger.
 Brian Wansink, a food researcher, and his colleagues at Cornell University set up a study where they approached people in fast food restaurants and asked them to estimate the number of calories in the meal that they had just eaten.
 The researchers had been watching and recording what the participants had eaten.